gocd/docs.go.cd/introduction/concepts_in_go.md

 In the case of the image above:

-1. Job 1 can be assigned to either Agents 1 or 3, by the Go Server.
+1. Job 1 can be assigned to either Agents 1 or 3, by the GoCD Server.

 2. Job 2 can be assigned only to Agent 1 (since it is the only agent to provide the Linux resource).